A list of things that must, should or could be done by programmers.

 - Change victory conditions so that players can continue in the same galaxy after defeating all other empires PARTLY DONE IN SVN, should they be so inclined.
 Optionally, add multiple victory conditions and a way to choose between them during galaxy setup.
 Perhaps start or continue a forum discussion about what victory conditions there should be.

-- Improve and extend the functions and data exposed to Python for AI.
+- Improve and extend the functions and data exposed to the Python AI.

 - Add a "__str__" function to the Universe class and the UniverseObject class, which uses the existing Dump functions of UniverseObject and ObjectMap to output a text representation of an object.
 Note that similar code exposing such a function already exists in the set wrapping header.